FranciscoSouza/vesselproject/Readme.md

 }
 ```

-2) Not Found -  when the user informs an invalid lgn & lat
+3) Fail -  when the user informs an invalid lgn & lat

 ```sh
 {